MarenaKeys/Diffusion_Model/README.md

 ## Task 4: Custom Dataset ##

-For this task, I used the COCO API demo to finetune a model that uses a metadata.jsonl file to load and display captions for a unique subset of images.
+For this task, I used the [COCO API Demo](https://github.com/cocodataset/cocoapi/blob/master/PythonAPI/pycocoDemo.ipynb) to finetune a model that uses a metadata.jsonl file to load and display captions for a unique subset of images.
+[COCO](https://cocodataset.org/#download) is a large dataset that can be used for image captioning, object detection, and segmentation.
+I specifically worked with the 2014 dataset.

 - Colab Notebook Link: https://colab.research.google.com/drive/1t9fXUIVZRv5nSO1zlXleNA-bR5AJyiJj?usp=sharing
 - Hugging Face: mkeys20/CustomCOCO
 - Path: Task 4/CustomCOCO.ipynb<br>
 - Generate random metadata.jsonl files: https://colab.research.google.com/drive/1nHs9pkYo7gycqPvoo6CSrLvRBxywn4Sr?usp=sharing

+Below are examples of images along with their captions that my model generated:

 <img width="650" alt="Screenshot 2024-07-27 at 3 02 58 PM" src="https://github.com/user-attachments/assets/1028626f-c66f-454e-82b1-a34666a30af2">